 In contrast to the intentional mixtures that are marketed as products, managing the risks of unintentional and coincidental mixtures is much more challenging.

-Owing to the complexities of substance identity and variations including in composition, sources, pathways, receiving environment and individuals, there are relatively few legislative instruments that address the risk assessment of unintentional or coincidental mixtures.
+Owing to the complexities of substance identity and variations including in composition, sources, pathways, receiving environment and individuals, there are relatively few legislative instruments that address unintentional or coincidental mixtures.

 Unintentional and coincidental mixtures are addressed to some extent under health and safety legislation, environmental legislation and consumer legislation.